More than 6,200 students “call #UARKHome.” For them, life on campus means literally living on campus.

-University Housing offers 20 residential communities across campus in a variety of architecture styles — traditional, semi-suite and suite style.
+University Housing offers a range of over 20 residential communities across campus in a variety of architecture styles — traditional, semisuite, and suite style.

-3. A Delicious Experience.
-Chartwells student interns worked closely with the campus dietitian to develop a fresh and healthy made-to-order salad concept that uses greens grown locally in the campus Freight Farm.
+A Delicious Experience – Chartwells student interns worked closely with the campus dietitian to develop a fresh and healthy made-to-order salad concept that uses greens grown locally in the campus Freight Farm.

-5. Home Theater.
-Hotz and Futrall Halls come fully equipped with their own movie theaters.
+Home Theater – Hotz and Futrall Halls come fully equipped with their own movie theaters.
 Residents love a movie night in the plush seats.

 Opportunities to Volunteer – Walton Hall houses the Jane B. Gearhart Full Circle Food Pantry.
 The student-led pantry provides food to those who need a meal.
 Volunteers are always welcome.